COLLEGE & HIGHER EDUCATION

 3rd: Foreign Language, Global Engagement & STEM Certificates.

-4th: Requiring every university to offer degrees in Generic, Diversified, Liberal & Multidisciplinary Studies.
+4th: Requiring every university to offer degrees in Generic, Diversified, Liberal, Multidisciplinary Studies, Planned Program and University Studies.
 More information and details will be provided below.

 STANDARDIZING GENERAL EDUCATION REQUIREMENTS WHILE INCREASING STUDENT FLEXIBILITY

 FOREIGN LANGUAGE, GLOBAL ENGAGEMENT & STEM CERTIFICATES:

 The World is going Global, commerce is becoming more international, technology is rapidly advancing, translators are needed in larger numbers than ever before and more jobs are requiring STEM skills.
 Therefore to expose more people to these important areas the US Department of Education should offer Certificates to students who take X amount of hours in said area.